freemindcore/django-api-framework/README.md

 If `CRUD_API_ENABLED_ALL_APPS` is set to False, only apps in the `CRUD_API_INCLUDE_APPS` list will have CRUD apis generated.

-Also, configuration is possible for each model, via ApiMeta class:
+Also, configuration is possible for each model, via APIMeta class:
 - `generate_crud`:      whether to create crud api, default to True
 - `model_exclude`:      fields to be excluded in Schema
 - `model_fields`:       fields to be included in Schema, default to `"__all__"`